Penguincha/CreatureSummoning/README.md

 *INTRODUCTION*

-I always had a heavy love for summoner characters, especially horde summons like Vaal Summon Skeletons from Path of Exile.
+I always had a heavy love for summoner characters, especially horde summons like Vaal Summon Skeletons builds from Path of Exile.

 I wanted to make a summoning mod with horde based mechanics, as well as randomness, so I figured why not just make a reworked Monster Summoning Mod?

-This mod uses a base-work reference with Spell-Revision's Monster Summoning, and adds an option in the third level spell and above to summon more of monsters ala BG1 Monster Summoning that are 2-HD lower, as well as making them circumvent the summon limit.
+This mod uses a base-work reference with Spell-Revision's Monster Summoning, and adds a choice in the third level spell and above to summon more monsters ala BG1 Vanilla Monster Summoning that are 2-HD lower, as well as making them circumvent the summon limit.

 NOTE: IT IS HEAVILY RECOMMENDED THAT YOU INSTALL EEEX (https://github.com/Bubb13/EEex/archive/master.zip), AS THE GAME WILL CRASH IF YOU TRY TO MAKE A MULTI-CLASSED MAGE.